ivo-/tween.js/README.md

 ## Events
 #### onFrame: function(p){}
+This is the place to put your animation logic. `p` is the tween progress (number between 0 and 1).

 #### onEnd: function(){}
 #### onBeforeEnd: function(){}
+This event can be used to do something right before the tween is over (like reverse the tween).
+See the demos for examples.

 #### onStart: function(){}
 #### onPause: function(){}
 #### onResume: function(){}